 A Federal Student Loan

 These loans come with fixed interest rates and are less expensive overall.
 To get certain federal loans, it’s necessary to be enrolled in college.
 When you get one, you don’t have to start repaying it until graduating.
 Even if you leave college, you will likely get a grace period during which you won’t have to make payments.
-Each loan has different grace periods, but in most cases, you will have to start repaying the loan after six months.
+Each loan has different grace periods, but in most cases, you must start repaying the loan after six months.
 There are two types of federal loan programs:

-• 1.
-Direct Loan Program
+- 1. Direct Loan Program

-• 2.
-Perkins Loan Program
+- 2. Perkins Loan Program

 Direct Loan Program